fei-company/FeiImageFileIO/README.md

 # FeiImageFileIO
-Python libraries for cryoEM and TIA related image formats
+Python libraries for cryoEM and TIA related image formats.
+Compatible with Python 2.7

 ===================